 WHO ARE YOU?

-CAN you Play MY TOWN / SCHOOL / FESTIVAL / LIVING ROOM?
+CAN YOU PLAY MY TOWN / COLLEGE / FESTIVAL / LIVING ROOM?

-I really hope so!
-Send an email to email@example.com with the details, including whether you're interested in a solo performance or something louder.
-I put a high value on safe, accessible spaces that favor close listening; if you run a bar where people who didn't come for the music walk in and out all night, that's probably not a great fit.
-All-ages is preferred and in many cases a must.
-It helps to get paid if you can afford it.
-Clueless form-letter promoters need not apply.
+I hope so!
+Send an email with the details, including whether you're interested in a solo performance or something louder.
+I put a high value on safe, accessible spaces that favor close listening; if you run a bar where people who didn't come to hear music walk in and out all night, that's probably not a great fit.
+And all-ages is always preferred.

 Holler.
 I can't reply to everything but I'll do my best.